maelyg/ONTViSc-hands-on-training/README.md

 An increasing number of tools is available for sequence data QC and filtering, with different strength and applicaton cases.
 In this pipeline, we use **Nanoplot**.
 This tool gives a good overall overview of your data by creating several files in html format which any browser can open as a web-page.

-Let's compare two Nanoplot outputs: the first one is for a sample on which whole genome sequencing was performed. the second was on a sample was an amplicon ehich was seqeunced at very high depth.
+Let's compare two Nanoplot outputs: the first one is for a sample on which whole genome sequencing was performed (https://github.com/maelyg/ONTViSc-hands-on-training/tree/main/images/MT001_MT001_raw_NanoPlot-report.html). the second was on a sample was an amplicon ehich was seqeunced at very high depth (https://github.com/maelyg/ONTViSc-hands-on-training/tree/main/images/ET300_ET300_raw_NanoPlot-report.html).

 ## Example of whole genome sequencing